Greek Cuisine: 34 Traditional Greek Foods To Try

 5. Souvlaki - Skewered Meat

 The two meat dishes Souvlaki and Gyro can both be served as pita sandwiches or on top of rice.
-Both are famous Greek foods found in large cities worldwide, each is officially designated as a Greek national food, yet the two are often confused for each other.
+Both are famous Greek foods found in large cities worldwide, and each is officially designated as a Greek national food—and the two are often confused for each other.

 The name “Souvlaki” comes from the Greek word for “skewer,” which also means “little spit.”